Cult of personality: Characteristics

-The role of mass media
+Role of mass media

-The mass media have played an instrumental role in forging national leaders' cults of personality.
-The modern cult of personality has arisen in large part due to how the leader is presented through the media.
-The modern cult of personality developed alongside the media.
 The twentieth century brought technological advancements that made it possible for regimes to package propaganda in the form of radio broadcasts, films, and later content on the internet.
-Today, governments are capable of isolating citizens from the outside world and creating a monopoly of what citizens have access to, making it much easier to foster a cult of personality.

 Writing in 2013, Thomas A. Wright observed that "[i]t is becoming evident that the charismatic leader, especially in politics, has increasingly become the product of media and self-exposure."
 Focusing on the media in the United States, Robert N. Bellah added, "It is hard to determine the extent to which the media reflect the cult of personality in American politics and to what extent they have created it.
 Surely they did not create it all alone, but just as surely they have contributed to it.
 In any case, American politics is dominated by the personalities of political leaders to an extent rare in the modern world ... in the personalized politics of recent years the 'charisma' of the leader may be almost entirely a product of media exposure."